I just finished a 29 gifts project (I’m extending it into 360 days of giving).

-After questioning my thoughts I realized that that I was looking at the world from my point of view.
+It felt weird because I was looking at the world from my point of view.

-I had issues with receiving.
+I have issues with receiving.
 I question people’s motives when they give me gifts, so I think others do the same.
 I’m not completely open to receiving the random goodness and kindness of strangers.

 To create a life of abundance, we have to be open to receiving all the good that life has to offer and to feel worthy of it.

 Giving awakens gratitude

 The more gifts I give, the more abundant and grateful I feel.